PrefectHQ/prefect/docs/guides/deployment/ecs-flow-run-infra.md

 # How to Get Started

-### Setting Up Prefect ECS Work Pool
+#### Setting Up Prefect a Bare Bones ECS Work Pool
-First, you'll want to create an ECS Work Pool to so that you have something for the worker to point to.
+First, you'll want to create a bare bones ECS Work Pool so that you have something for the worker to point to.

+`prefect work-pool create --type ecs my-ecs-pool`

-### Setting up Prefect Worker in ECS Worker
+## Setting up Prefect Worker in ECS Worker
-Next, you'll want to start a Prefect in worker in your ECS cluster.
+Next, you'll want to start a Prefect worker in your ECS cluster.

 #### Prerequisites
 Before you begin, make sure you have the following prerequisites in place: